murraylab/PsychRNN/docs/installing.rst

 Feature requests are welcome but may or may not be accepted due to limited resources.
 If you implement the feature yourself we are open to accepting it in PsychRNN.
-If you implement a new feature in PsychRNN, please do the following before submitting a pull request on Github:
+If you implement a new feature in PsychRNN, please do the following before submitting a pull request on GitHub:

 - Make sure your code is clean and well commented
 - If appropriate, update the official documentation in the ``docs/``